 online publication, a "Connecticut Divorce Primer,"

-Sue is a co-founder of the
+Susan is a co-founder of the

 Collaborative Divorce Lawyers

-Association, a successful group of specially trained
+Association, a group of specially trained

 collaborative practitioners in the northern Connecticut region.
 See article

 Mediation and Collaboration in Connecticut.

 Sexual Abuse Litigation: Sue has represented victims of sexual abuse for more than 25 years.